makman568/algofun/pq/traffic/consensus_traffic.md

 2.  **Protocol Optimization Analysis:** Second, we explain how the live Algorand protocol optimizes this theoretical traffic.
 We detail the "early threshold termination" mechanism, where nodes suppress the propagation of votes once a quorum weight is achieved, effectively making subsequent votes for that phase obsolete and preventing them from congesting the network.

-3.  **Empirical Verification:** Finally, we present and analyze empirical data from mainnet telemetry (`consensus_messages_2025-11-23.csv`).
-We confirm that the observed traffic is statistically lower than the theoretical profile and consistent with the behavior of the early termination optimization.
+3.  **Empirical Support for Theoretical Predictions:** Finally, we present and analyze empirical data from mainnet telemetry (`consensus_messages_2025-11-23.csv`).
+We show that the observed traffic is statistically lower than the theoretical profile and consistent with the behavior of the early termination optimization.

-This analysis validates our understanding of the consensus dynamics, showing that while the theoretical committee size is large, the practical message load is significantly and predictably smaller.
+This analysis supports our theoretical model of consensus dynamics, showing that while the theoretical committee size is large, the practical message load is significantly and predictably smaller.
 This finding is topology-independent and provides a robust model for network capacity planning and estimating the impact of future protocol upgrades.

 ---
 # Part I: The Theoretical Traffic Profile